fami0110/Simple-Carousel/README.md

 **Available Features :**
 1. Slider - Arrow button to navigate the carousel items.
 2. Dots - An indicator for active carousel item, and also can be used as navigator.
-3. Auto Slide - This carousel can automaticly slide itself.
+3. Auto Slide - This carousel can automaticly slide itself. **(can be disabled)**
+4. Backdrop - Adjust the backdrop opacity of your carousel.

 ## Installation
 Download the [css]() and [js]() file to install Simple Carousel.